paulissoft/oracle-tools/cloud/terraform/README.md

 The creation of an autonomous free database & OCI compute instance will be executed by Terraform using the articles found on https://oracle-base.com.

+**Important**: you have to create the autonomous free database **before** creating the OCI compute instance since the datbase VCN public subnet will be used during the OCI compute instance creation.

 Instructions are based on [Terraform : Linking Oracle Cloud Interface (OCI) Terraform Modules Together](https://oracle-base.com/articles/misc/terraform-linking-oci-modules-together).

 However since the Oracle Cloud UI has changed since the creation of those instructions, I will update the instructions where applicable.